How Much Does It Cost to Stain a Deck?

 - How do you usually handle unexpected problems?

-- Do we need a permit if the deck needs repairs?
+- Do I need a permit if the deck needs repairs?

 - Will the deck need to be cleaned before staining?